aquasecurity/tfsec/docs/checks/aws/cloudtrail/enable-at-rest-encryption.md

 title: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
 ---

+# Cloudtrail should be encrypted at rest to secure access to sensitive trail data

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation